 - 72 TAYplan recognises the importance of resources and assets with potential to support economic growth.
 It highlights that development and growth in the economy should occur in a way that does not place unacceptable burdens on environmental capacity and should not increase the exposure of users or inhabitants to risks.
-Policy 9: Managing TAYplan's Assets deals with finite resources and specifically refers to mineral deposits of economic importance; while emphasising the protection of prime agricultural land, forestry areas and carbon rich soils. - The first support for the proposed development, provided the proposal complies with the criteria in the policy; and with other national, strategic and local planning policy. - The proposed extraction of sand and gravel and processing on site is to supply material for the Scottish Government's A9 dualling project from Perth to Inverness.
+Policy 9: Managing TAYplan's Assets deals with finite resources and specifically refers to mineral deposits of economic importance; while emphasising the protection of prime agricultural land, forestry areas and carbon rich soils. - 73 LDP Policy ER4 applies to proposals for the extraction of minerals.
+It gives support for the proposed development, provided the proposal complies with the criteria in the policy; and with other national, strategic and local planning policy. - 74 The proposed extraction of sand and gravel and processing on site is to supply material for the Scottish Government's A9 dualling project from Perth to Inverness.
 The principle of the proposal is therefore acceptable in planning terms.